ThoughtWorksInc/echo-fli/README.md

 11. Pat yourself on the back!
 You're ready to rumble!

 Notes:
-- These manual steps are necessary because unfortunately, there is currently no documented api for adding an Alexa Skill programmatically.
+- These manual steps are necessary because unfortunately, there is currently no documented api for provisioning an Alexa Skill programmatically.
 - This only needs to be done once.

 ## Keeping Lambda and Alexa Skill in Sync